popgenmethods/lecture_notes/README.md

 Berkeley, CA

 # Release Notes
-Jan 10, 2021:  Added a new section.
-Chapter 5.4: A warning on conditioning on the number of segregating sites
+Jan 11, 2021:  Added a new section (Chapter 5.4: A warning on conditioning on the number of segregating sites).
+Minor edits in Chapter 2.3.